Randall Engle: Biography

-Randy Engle spent his childhood in rural West Virginia.
+Engle spent his childhood in rural West Virginia.
 He was the first college graduate in his family.
-Randy earned a Bachelor of Arts degree in psychology from West Virginia State College in 1968.
+He earned a Bachelor of Arts degree in psychology from West Virginia State College in 1968.
 As an undergraduate, he earned nearly as many credits in mathematics and zoology as in psychology, and only found out about the field through a fellow student who mentioned it during freshman orientation.
-Randy was interested in the experimental study of thought and behavior, and began his graduate studies at Ohio State under the direction of D. D. Wickens.
-In 1973, Randy earned his Ph.D.
+Engle was interested in the experimental study of thought and behavior, and began his graduate studies at Ohio State under the direction of D. D. Wickens.
+In 1973, Engle earned his Ph.D.
 His thesis was titled “The interaction between presentation rate, retention test and the negative recency effect.”
-After graduating, Randy spent two years at King College in Tennessee where he honed his teaching skills; he taught 10 courses per year.
+After graduating, Engle spent two years at King College in Tennessee where he honed his teaching skills; he taught 10 courses per year.
 During this time he published several articles on modality effects in short-term memory.
 His work attracted the attention of the University of South Carolina, where he was hired and would eventually be promoted to Professor in 1983.
 Twelve years later, in 1995, Randy was offered the chair position in the School of Psychology at the Georgia Institute of Technology.
 He accepted the position and served as chair for 13 years.
 Today, he is a professor of psychology at Georgia Tech.